Alejogb1/job-board/blog-data/dot-plot-ggplot-customization-guide.md

 **Further Resources**

-Okay so you want to go deep into ggplot2 customization There are some good books I've used myself along the way:
+ so you want to go deep into ggplot2 customization There are some good books I've used myself along the way:

 *   **"R Graphics Cookbook" by Winston Chang:** A very useful resource for plot types and more specific customizations it's like a big collection of recipes you just copy and paste and adapt to your own data it's really useful.